LibFewShot: A Comprehensive Library for Few-shot Learning: Architecture

 LibFewShot obtains the configuration information from the YAML file, in which the network structure, episode size, data root, and training epochs are determined.
 In order to avoid missing some important parameters, we set a default configuration file, and the framework will read this file first.
 In addition, our framework can also support a user-defined configuration file, which will replace the same parameters in the default configuration file.
 If some parameters are not defined in the users' configuration file, the framework will use the default profile settings for training.

-\subsection{How to run the LibFewShot?}
+\subsection{How to Run the LibFewShot?}

 The whole program can be stated by the \textit{run\_trainer} and \textit{run\_tester} scripts.
 When users have implemented their own methods and the corresponding configuration files, or just use our re-implemented methods and configuration files, they only need to modify the configuration file's path in the \textit{run\_trainer} and then run it.
-The \textit{run\_trainer} script will parses the configuration file first and overwrites some options in the default configuration, and then passes the configurations to Trainer to start the training stage.
-When the training stage is finished, the users can modify the result path in the \textit{run\_tester} and overwrite some options to run a test.
-Tester will automatically use the configuration file in the checkpoints directory to set up a network.
-Note that, the parameters in the test stage can also be overwrote by a manually defined parameter list.
+The \textit{run\_trainer} script will parse the configuration file first and overwrite some options in the default configuration, and then pass the configurations to \textit{Trainer} to start the training stage.
+When the training stage is finished, the users can modify the checkpoints' path in the \textit{run\_tester} and overwrite some options to run a test. \textit{Tester} will automatically use the configuration file in the checkpoints directory to set up a network.
+Note that, the parameters at the test stage can also be overwritten by a manually defined parameter list.